MicrosoftEdge/WebView2Feedback/specs/NavigateWithWebResourceRequest.md

 [uuid(7fbad153-fb94-452e-acab-3cbb9ab341ec), object, pointer_default(unique)]
 interface ICoreWebView2_2 : ICoreWebView2 {
  ....
   /// Navigate using a constructed WebResourceRequest object.
-This let's you
+This lets you
   /// provide post data or additional request headers during navigation.
   /// The headers in the WebResourceRequest override headers
   /// added by WebView2 runtime except for Cookie headers.
 To override cookies